Comparison of shopping cart software

 The following is a comparison of the features of notable shopping cart software packages available.
 Some such shopping cart software is extensible through third-party software components and applications.
 As such, the features listed below may not encompass all possible features for a given software package.
 The software listed here is but a fraction of all such packages on the market.

 General information

 Basic information about the shopping carts including creator, software license and framework, and updates.

 Systems listed on a light purple background are no longer in active development.

-Data storage

-Information about what data storage system can be used.

 General features

 Information about the features the shopping carts offer.

 Customer features

 Information about the features the shopping carts offer.

 Customer reward features

 Information about the features the shopping carts offer.

 Administration area features

 Information about the features the shopping carts offer.

 Search engine optimization features

 Information about the features the shopping carts offer.

 Security features

 Information about the features the shopping carts offer.